Part I: Python Fundamentals

 Why Each Chart Type Exists

 Each of these exists because an engineer needed to make a better decision.
-That is the standard every visualization in this chapter will meet.
+That is the standard every visualization in this chapter meets.

 Matplotlib Fundamentals

 Matplotlib is the foundational plotting library in Python.
-Nearly every other visualization tool in the scientific Python ecosystem — Seaborn, Pandas plotting, parts of scikit-learn — is built on top of it.
+Nearly every other visualization tool in the scientific Python ecosystem, including Seaborn, Pandas plotting, and parts of scikit-learn, is built on top of it.

 The core concept is the Figure and Axes model.
 A Figure is the entire canvas.
 An Axes is a single plot within that canvas.
 One figure can hold one axes or many.
-This separation is what makes Matplotlib powerful: each element is controlled independently.
+This separation is what lets you control each element independently.

 Every Matplotlib plot follows this skeleton:

-fig, ax = plt.subplots()— creates one figure and one axes.figsize=(9, 5)sets the canvas dimensions in inches.ax.plot()— draws data.
+fig, ax = plt.subplots()creates one figure and one axes.figsize=(9, 5)sets the canvas dimensions in inches.ax.plot()draws data.
 First argument is x-values, second is y-values.
-Everything after is styling.ax.set_xlabel(),ax.set_ylabel(),ax.set_title()— labels.
-An unlabeled plot is useless in engineering — nobody should have to guess what the axes represent.ax.legend()— displays the legend using thelabelset inax.plot().ax.grid(True, alpha=0.3)— subtle grid.
-Thealphacontrols transparency.plt.tight_layout()— adjusts spacing to prevent clipping.
+Everything after is styling.ax.set_xlabel(),ax.set_ylabel(),ax.set_title()set labels.
+An unlabeled plot is useless in engineering: nobody should have to guess what the axes represent.ax.legend()displays the legend using thelabelset inax.plot().ax.grid(True, alpha=0.3)adds a subtle grid.
+Thealphacontrols transparency.plt.tight_layout()adjusts spacing to prevent clipping.

 lightbulbAlways Use `fig, ax = plt.subplots()`